microsoft/PartnerResources/_docs/Skilling/Partner Onboarding Academy/Build.md

 ![](../../../assets/partner-onboarding/partner-journey.png)
 Click on the individual steps below for details:

+NOTE:  Discussing how to deploy/run your solution on Azure is out of scope of this document.
+This document will focus on benefits available which can enable how to deploy/run on Azure.

 - [Use Technical presales & deployment services consulting (TDP)](https://learn.microsoft.com/en-us/partner-center/technical-benefits)
 - Review Technical Benefits
   - [Azure](https://learn.microsoft.com/en-us/partner-center/mpn-benefits-azure-cloud)